3164-Stealth-Tigers/RapidReactOffseason/README.md

 Commands run code and can be sequenced in different ways (i.e. sequential or parallel).
 Each Subsystem runs a Command by default, and Commands can be strung together to create routines in autonomous.

+### `subsystems`
+A module containing Subsystems.
+Each Subsystem has its own module that contains the Subsystem class and any extra functions or logic specific to it.

 ### `physics`
 Defines a simulated robot that matches the real one.
 Needed for the simulation to run.